kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

 We should be careful about the information we put in logs.
 Every log should be easily connectable with the issue or the error but there should be no internal or confidential data provided in any log entry.
 Here is what should not be logged:

 - authorization data such as passwords, usernames, certificates and tokens.
 Note that sometimes basic auth could be used in the url such as `http://username:password@example.com/` and other tokens like `http://www.example.com/api/v1/users/1?access_token=123` so you need to be extra careful in these cases
-- personal identifiable information such as tenant names, sub account IDs, global account IDs and so on.
+- personal identifiable information such as tenant names.
 If the personal identifiable information is required in the audit log it should be encrypted
 - user input to avoid Log Injection.
 If user input is required in the log, it should be parsed and validated